Choosing the right type of web hosting for your personal website or online business can be daunting.

 VPS and shared hosting meet the same goal (they ensure that your website is live on the internet) but they have different ways of achieving that goal.

-In this article we will explain all of their similarities and differences.
+I’ve used both for my own websites and today I will explain all of their similarities and differences.

 Table Of Contents